zorael/kameloso/README.md

 ## Windows

 If SSL flat doesn't work at all, you may simply be missing the necessary libraries.
-Download and install **OpenSSL** [here](https://slproweb.com/products/Win32OpenSSL.html), and install to system directories when asked.
+Download and install **OpenSSL** from [here](https://slproweb.com/products/Win32OpenSSL.html), and opt to install to system directories when asked.

 Even with SSL working, you may see errors of *"Peer certificates cannot be authenticated with given CA certificates"*.
 If this happens, download this [`cacert.pem`](https://curl.haxx.se/ca/cacert.pem) file, place it somewhere reasonable, and edit your configuration file to point to it; `caBundleFile` under `[Connection]`.

-In Cygwin/mintty terminals, there may be garbage "`[39m`" characters randomly at the beginning of lines, and lines may arbitrarily break at a certain length.
-Unsure how to solve this.
+In Cygwin/mintty terminals, there may be garbage "`[39m`" characters randomly at the beginning of lines, lines may arbitrarily break at certain lengths, text effects may spiral out of control, and more general wonkiness.
+It's really unreliable, and unsure how to solve it.
 The current workaround is to just use `cmd.exe` and/or the Powershell console instead.

 ## Posix